 Based on its diamond-led growth since the late 1960s onwards, Botswana is hailed as an African growth miracle.
 It is also known as a country with high levels of economic inequality, the gini peaking at 0.63 in 1993.
 We scrutinize the relationship between the two – growth and inequality.
 We show that the rise in inequality is not driven by the extraction of a high value natural resource.
 Instead, the explanation is found in the polarisation in the cattle sector and increasing wages for government officials during the modest cattle-led growth period starting in the 1940s.

 Colonial Ghana has attracted much attention as a successful peasant-led, cocoa-driven economy.
-However, scholars differ in their views on how and to what extent cocoa impacted patterns of inequality among Africans.
-We find that income inequality was high prior to the introduction of cocoa; remained stable in the early decades of the twentieth century; declined during the Great Depression in the early 1930s; and, finally, increased in the second half of the colonial era.
+Using a social tables approach, we find that income inequality was high prior to the introduction of cocoa; remained stable in the early decades of the twentieth century; declined during the Great Depression in the early 1930s; and, finally, increased in the second half of the colonial era.
 Cocoa played an important role directly and indirectly, as rapidly rising cocoa prices after the Great Depression benefitted the large-scale cocoa farmers, and cocoa-led growth spread to both the private and public sectors and resulted in increasing incomes for government employees, skilled and commercial workers.
-In addition to calculating colonial income inequality, we also study the role of fiscal contracts, education and government policies for inequality during both the colonial and independence eras.

-Kenya has been characterized as a settler economy, where large farms of white settlers were run with African labor force.
+Colonial Kenya is often characterised as a settler economy, where large farms of white settlers were run with African labor force.
 It quickly became an exporter of primary commodities, with coffee amongst the most lucrative cash crops, but with a relatively diverse economy.
-In this study we examine the long-run inequality trends starting in the colonial period with a special focus on scrutinizing the elite classes that drove economic change.
-Whereas previous research has concentrated on the European elites, we instead highlight the role of primarily urban elites among the African and Asian populations and how they were faring within this settler colony setting.
-The basis for the study are social tables encompassing incomes in the wage earning sector and special attention is devoted to the non-European top earning groups.
-Some of the other central themes of this research include the formation and persistence of indigenous elite groups in both the public and the private sector, their influence on the economic development trajectory and forms of elite wealth.
+In this study, we examine long-run inequality trends starting in the colonial period with a special focus on scrutinising the elite classes that drove economic change.
+While previous research has concentrated on the European elites, we instead highlight the role of the African and Asian elites and how they were faring within this settler colony setting.

 Malawi, Zambia, and Zimbabwe share strong geographic, historic and economic ties.
 Their commonalities include being land locked facing high transportation costs and the colonial experience of governance by the British South Africa Company.
 Further, they have a history of integrated markets including large flows of labour migration and in the period 1953-63 they were joined in the Federation of Rhodesia and Nyasaland.
 However, they also represent three distinct types of colonial economies: the peasant based (Malawi), the mineral dependent (Zambia) and the settler society (Zimbabwe).
 In this comparative study, we investigate the three territories’ economic interaction as well as their varieties in long-term income inequality trends.